Universal Approximation of Operators with Transformers and Neural Integral Operators: Universal Approximation for Transformers

 with some discretization $0=t_1, \ldots , t_n = 1$.
-We can assume that the discretization is uniform, with subintervals of length $\frac{1}{n}$, since we can otherwise pass to a subpartition with this property.
-Using Lemma~\ref{lem:equiv_gen}, we find that $\mathcal T$ induces a continuous permutation equivariant map which we still denote by $\mathcal T$ by an abuse of notation.
+We can assume that the discretization is uniform, with subintervals of length $\frac{1}{n}$, since we can otherwise pass to a finer partition with this property, with $\mathcal T$ still satisfying the previous estimate.
+Using Lemma~\ref{lem:equiv}, we find that $\mathcal T$ induces a continuous permutation equivariant map which we still denote by $\mathcal T$ by an abuse of notation.
 We apply Lemma~\ref{lem:int_trans} as follows.
-Over the compact $\mathbb K$, there exists a transformer $\mathcal W$ such that
+Over the compact $\mathbb K$, there exists a generalized transformer $\mathcal W$ such that

-where we have set again for simplicity $\Omega = [a,t_1]\times \cdots \times [t_{n-1},b]$ to shorten notation, where the $t_i$ are the points of the aforementioned discretization.
+where we have set again for simplicity $\Omega = [0,t_1]\times \cdots \times [t_{n-1},1]$ to shorten notation, where the $t_i$ are the points of the aforementioned discretization.